itcoffeeparty/SCCMDocs.de-de/template.md

     1. Miss Scarlett
     1. Professor Plum
 1. ordered
-1. Liste
+1. list

 ### <a name="unordered-lists"></a>Unsortierte Listen

 - This
-- auf
+- is
 - a
 - bulleted
-- Liste
+- list

 ##### <a name="unordered-list-with-an-embedded-lists"></a>Unsortierte Liste mit einer eingebetteten Liste

 - This
 - bulleted
-- Liste
+- list
     - Mrs. Peacock
     - Mr. Green
-- Enthält
+- contains
 - other
     1. Colonel Mustard
     1. Mrs. White